aws-samples/aws-appsync-calorie-tracker-workshop/3_APPSYNC/README.md

   ```
     ![AppSync Schema](../images/image-appsync-schema.png)

-- Wwe have pre-created the schema.
+- We have pre-created the schema.
 Copy the contents of the **3_APPSYNC/assets/schema.graphql** file, select all in your Schema editor and paste the schema, then click **Save**.

   ![AppSync Schema](images/appsync-schema.jpg)